cormaxed/spark-postgres/README.md

 The Spark and Jupyter containers mount the hosts `/tmp` folder to `/data`.
 The mount acts as a shared file system accessible to both Jupyter and Spark.
 In a production environment a network file system, S3 or HDFS would be used.

-In the example below, we download the dataset and ask Spark load it into a dataframe.
-Next, we use an aggerate function to caclculate the average systolic blood pressure from the sample.
+In the example below, we download the dataset and ask Spark to load it into a Dataframe.
+Next, we use an aggerate function to calculate the average systolic blood pressure from the sample.

 From a Jupyter notebook: